Pierstoval/SmokeTesting/README.md

 > On a personal note, I recommend you create tests for at least 400/401/403 codes on your projects.
 > Most of them are based on client input that has to be validated, or authentication, which are critical entry points of your application, and therefore must be thoroughly tested.

+#### Customize `SmokeTestStaticRoutes` usage

+To be able to customize your HTTP testing, for example when you have lots of routes and many of them are under authentication, you can use the available extension points in the `SmokeTestStaticRoutes` class:

+* `beforeRequest(KernelBrowser $client, string $routeName, string $routePath)`<br>
+  Allows you to hook before the HTTP request is made to the backend.
+That's the place where you would for instance call your app backend and create an authentication token to add to the HTTP Client object.<br>Since the route name and path are provided, you can even filter based on route name or path (like adding auth only for routes starting with `/api/` if you like).
+* `afterRequest(KernelBrowser $client, string $routeName, string $routePath)`<br>
+  Allows you to hook jut after the HTTP request is made, and before the assertion over non-500-like HTTP code is made.
+* `afterAssertion(KernelBrowser $client, string $routeName, string $routePath)`<br>
+  Allows you to add more assertions right after an HTTP request is made to the backend, in case you want to add more assertions.

+If you implement these methods (that are defined as empty by default in the class), you must implement them at least as `protected`, and non-static.

 ### 🔬 Smoke test routes **manually**